Sums, Differences and Dilates: Introduction and Definitions

 Our next series of results concerns the relationship between the sizes of $A+A$ and $A-A$, and thus relates to the feasible region $F_{1,-1}$.
+This is one of the oldest topics in additive combinatorics, with results going back to Freiman and Pigarev~\cite{FP} and Ruzsa~\cite{Ruz1976} in the 1970s (and indeed Conway in the 1960s).

+Our starting point is a 1992 paper of Ruzsa~\cite{RuzsaRandom}.
+Ruzsa constructed sets $A\subset \Z^d$ for which $A-A$ is very large, but $A+A$ is very small, in the following way.
+Start with a finite set $S\subset\Z$ with $|S+S|<|S-S|$.
+Then, for a fixed probability $0<q<1$, select a random subset $A\subset\Z^d$ by taking each element of $S^d$ independently with probability $q^d$.
+For an appropriate choice of $q$, this ``boosts" the discrepancy between $|S+S|$ and $|S-S|$ enough to prove the first part of Theorem 1.
+The second part is proved in a similar way.

-This is one of the oldest topics in additive combinatorics, with results going back to Freiman and Pigarev~\cite{FP} and Ruzsa~\cite{Ruz1976} in the 1970s (and indeed Conway in the 60s).
-We analyse and generalise Ruzsa's method from~\cite{RuzsaRandom}, leading to the following concept which can be seen as a continuous analogue of the size of a sumset and that of a dilate.
+In Section 4, we analyse and generalise Ruzsa's method from~\cite{RuzsaRandom}, leading to the following concept, which can be seen as a continuous analogue of the size of a sumset and that of a dilate.